jenkinsci/gerrit-code-review-plugin/README.md

 ambiguous transport failure, the plugin does not reissue a Review or Checks POST.

+### Terminal Checks reconciliation

+For terminal Checks states, the plugin freezes the finished timestamp, reads the current check, and makes one explicit client-level POST attempt.
+If a 408, 5xx, transport, or response-parsing failure leaves the result ambiguous, it reads the check back and accepts only matching observable state: checker UUID, state, message, URL, and finished timestamp.
+A matching pre-write check is also treated as already complete.

+The Gerrit Checks API does not expose a compare-and-set precondition or an idempotency key.
+This reconciliation therefore prevents explicit replay within one logical publication attempt, but it does not fence concurrent writers on other Jenkins controllers, deduplicate a later invocation with a new timestamp, or confirm notification delivery.

 ### Using Multibranch Pipeline

 Create a new `Multibranch Pipeline` item.